Commercial Lease: Setting and Revising Rent

 Example :

-A lease is signed on the 1ster october 2019 with a monthly rent of €500 based on ILC.
-The first triennial review shall take place on 1er October 2022.
+A lease is signed on the 1ster october 2021 with monthly rent of €500 based on the ILC.
+The first triennial review shall take place on 1er October 2024.

 Subsequent revisions